armsd/aRMSD/README.md

 is described briefly in his PhD thesis submitted in 2015.<sup><a id="fnr.5" class="footref" href="#fn.5">5</a></sup> The program was presented in further detail in

-Wagner, A., Himmel, H.-J. aRMSD: A Comprehensive Tool for Structural Analysis.  *J. Chem.
+Wagner, A.; Himmel, H.-J. aRMSD: A Comprehensive Tool for Structural Analysis.  *J. Chem.
 Inf.
 Model.*, 2017, *57*, 428&#x2013;438 (doi:
 10.1021/acs.jcim.6b00516)